 GeneCards Summary for DAND5 Gene

 DAND5 (DAN Domain BMP Antagonist Family Member 5) is a Protein Coding gene.
-Diseases associated with DAND5 include Malignant Syringoma and Morpheaform Basal Cell Carcinoma.
-Among its related pathways are Developmental Biology and Signaling by NODAL.
+Diseases associated with DAND5 include Malignant Syringoma and Eccrine Sweat Gland Cancer.
+Among its related pathways are Signaling by NODAL and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include morphogen activity.
 An important paralog of this gene is CER1.

 Seems to play a role in the correct specification of the left-right axis.
 May antagonize NODAL and BMP4 signaling.
 Cystine knot-containing proteins play important roles during development, organogenesis, tissue growth and differentiation (By similarity).